uncomputable/simple-layer-twos/81-functions.md

 ## Circuit Representation

 Nesting combinators is a bit like building a circuit.
 Turns out one can visualize Simplicity programs as circuits.
-The boxes are combinators. `(x)` stands for the pair combinator. `↯` means that the combinator may fail.
+The boxes are combinators. `(×)` stands for the pair combinator. `↯` means that the combinator may fail.
 The labels indicate the type of values that live on each wire.

 ### Key Lock